panthistle/poparray/README.md

 To install the add-on in Blender:
 - Start Blender and open the 'Preferences' window from the 'Edit' menu.
 Select the 'Add-ons' tab.
 - If you have installed a previous version/update of PopArray, disable and remove it before installing this version.
-- Click 'Install...', find and select the downloaded 'PTDBLNPOPA.zip' file, then click 'Install Add-on'.
+- Click 'Installfrom Disk...', find and select the downloaded 'PTDBLNPOPA.zip' file, then click 'Install Add-on'.
 - Enable the add-on by ticking the checkbox next to its name.